Global Refugee Resettlement: Background and Selected Issues

 Refugee resettlement is the transfer of refugees from a host country where they have received temporary asylum to another country that has agreed to admit them and usually grant them permanent settlement with legal and physical protection, including access to civil, political, economic, social, and cultural rights similar to those enjoyed by nationals.
 Generally, resettlement eventually leads to permanent resident status or even citizenship in the resettlement country.

 Although the number of global resettlement spots available is significantly smaller than the refugee population, experts view resettlement as an important tool of refugee protection and response.
-Resettlement can also be a way for governments to demonstrate to countries hosting refugees and other donor countries that they are carrying some of the burden of the impact of refugees, even symbolically.
-Other complementary programs that support refugees include humanitarian admission programs, individual sponsorship, and admission of relatives beyond existing family reunification programs.
-Countries may also expand their capacity to receive refugees through labor mobility and private investor schemes and student scholarships, among other approaches.
+Resettlement is a way for governments to demonstrate that they are carrying some of the burden of the impact of refugees, even symbolically.
+UNHCR cooperates with countries that may also support refugees through "complementary pathways" (CPaths), such as humanitarian admission programs, individual sponsorship, and admission of relatives beyond existing family reunification programs.
+Other approaches include labor mobility and private investor schemes, and student scholarships.
+CPaths initiatives provide solutions for many thousands more refugees than are reflected in UNHCR's refugee resettlement data.

 Key Entities and Mechanisms